The best museums in Barcelona

 ,regionOfInterest=(2500,1667.5))

 The Royal Hospital is a majestic Baroque building designed by Sir Christopher Wren (the same architect of St. Paul's Cathedral) in the 17th century.
-The historical heart of the neighbourhood, it was founded by King Charles II as a home for British Army veterans, the famous Chelsea Pensioners, whom you can still see strolling in their distinctive red uniforms.
+The historical heart of the neighbourhood, it was founded by King Charles II as a home for veterans of the British Army, the famous Chelsea Pensioners, whom you can still see walking around in their distinctive red uniforms.

-Located on the riverbanks, the Old Church is a church with a history dating back to the 12th century.
-Although it was damaged during World War II, its reconstruction keeps the essence of the neighbourhood's past alive.
-It is famous for its connection to Sir Thomas More and for being one of the most representative sites to see in Chelsea.
+Located on the banks of the river, Old Church is a church with a history that dates back to the 12th century.
+Although it was damaged during the Second World War, its reconstruction keeps the essence of the neighbourhood's past alive.
+It is famous for its connection to Sir Thomas More and for being one of the most representative points to see in Chelsea.

 For many, Albert Bridge is the most beautiful and "Instagrammable" bridge in London.
-With its suspension structure and delicate lighting composed of thousands of bulbs, it looks like a delicate piece of Victorian engineering.
-Crossing it at sunset, when the lights reflect on the Thames, is an experience that cannot be missed on this tour of the neighbourhood.
+With its suspension structure and its delicate lighting made up of thousands of light bulbs, it looks like a delicate piece of Victorian engineering.
+Crossing it at sunset, when the lights are reflected in the Thames, is an experience that cannot be missed on this route through the neighbourhood.

 ,regionOfInterest=(3219,2133.5))